Black Sea Fleet: World War I and Russian Civil War

+As part of allied war aims, in 1915 Britain and France agreed that at the conclusion of the war the Turkish Straits would be placed under Russian control.
+These objectives were, however, not be realized once the Bolsheviks withdrew Russia from the war and were compelled to make a separate peace with the Central Powers in 1918.

+The Russian loss of the dreadnought Imperatritsa Maria in late 1916 constituted a serious blow to the Black Sea Fleet, while Romania's entry into the war in the same year had shifted the focus of the Fleet from supporting Russian operations in the eastern Black Sea to assisting in the effort of countering German and Austrian forces as they advanced on the western side of the Sea.
+Then, with the onset of the Russian Revolutions in 1917, the cohesion and effectiveness of the Black Sea Fleet began to collapse.
+The Treaty of Brest Litovsk brought an end to hostilities between the Central Powers and Russia in March 1918 with harsh terms for Russia.

 In 1918, some elements of the fleet were interned by the Central Powers as a result of their advance into South Russia.
 In the April Crimea operation, the goal of both Ukrainians and Germans was to get control over the Black Sea Fleet, anchored in Sevastopol.
 Former Chief of Staff Mikhail Sablin raised the colours of the Ukrainian National Republic on 29 April 1918, and moved a portion of the Ukrainian fleet (two battleships and fourteen destroyers) to Novorossiysk in order to save it from capture by the Germans.